gecio/gecio.github.io/docs/_optimist/guided_tour/step07/index.en.md

 ## Start

-In the previous steps, you learnt everything you need to create a VM.
+In the previous steps, you learned everything you need to create a VM.

-In general, it is more useful to create VMs as part of a stack, and to create these stacks with *Heat*, or other automation tools like *Terraform*.
+In general, it is best to create VMs as part of a stack, and to create these stacks with *Heat*, or other automation tools like *Terraform*.

-To make sure that you know the basics, this step is about creating a single VM manually.
+To ensure that you know the basics, this step deals with creating a single VM manually.

 ## Installation